Saturday, 30 May 2015

 CHICKEN KASHA

 I call it a rustic curry because it is made with few basic ingredients, in a jiffy but with warmth.
-This chicken kasha meaning dry chicken curry is prepared with very little water and tastes best with chapatis and steamed rice.
+This chicken kasha meaning a semi-dry chicken curry is prepared with little water and tastes best with chapatis and steamed rice.
 I believe, in a platter, everything should have an earthy appeal.
-I very much wanted to serve this in steel utensils but I use them only to offer God, hence they will not be touched with any non vegetarian item.
+I wanted to serve this in steel utensils but I use them only to offer my God Family, hence they will not be used for any non vegetarian item.
 Let us see how we do it.

 INGREDIENTS :